DNA Heart Health Test

-In your individual results report, you will receive interpretations and recommendations on your heart health based on the DNA analysis, including cholesterol levels, inflammation of the blood vessels and high blood pressure.
+In your individual results report, you will receive interpretations and recommendations on how to improve your heart health based on the DNA analysis, regarding cholesterol levels, inflammation of the blood vessels and high blood pressure.

 All samples taken with the cerascreen® test kits are analysed in a medical laboratory.
-All of our lab partners meet our high quality and safety standards, i.e. ISO 15189 und ISO 9001.
+All of our lab partners meet our high quality and safety standards – that is, ISO 15189 und ISO 9001.

-Cardiovascular diseases are among the most common health problems - at the same time you can counteract them well with diet and lifestyle.
-If you want to improve your heart health in a targeted way, a DNA analysis will help you to make the right adjustments in your everyday life.
+Cardiovascular diseases are among the most common health problems - at the same time, you can counteract them well with an optimal diet and lifestyle.
+If you want to improve your heart health in a targeted way, a DNA analysis will help you make the right adjustments in your everyday life.

-With the cerascreen® DNA Heart Health Test, you get a DNA analysis at the latest stage of biotechnology.
-You don't have to put up with any waiting times and you don't have to travel to a clinic.
-You can take your sample discretely and conveniently at home.
+With the cerascreen® DNA Heart Health Test, you get a DNA analysis created using state-of-the-art biotechnology.
+You don’t have to put up with any waiting times, and you don’t have to travel to a clinic.
+You can take your sample discreetly and conveniently at home.
 The professional analysis is carried out by a specialised medical laboratory.

-Take advantage of our expertise: cerascreen® is the market leader for at-home medical sample taking and send-in kits in Europe, with 8 years of experience in the developement and analysis of tests.
-We have developed more than 50 different approved sample taking and mail-in kits (medical products), analyse around 150,000 samples per year, and serve 19 different countries.
+Take advantage of our expertise: cerascreen® is the market leader for at-home medical sample-taking and send-in kits in Europe, with eight years of experience in the development and analysis of tests.
+We have developed more than 50 different approved sample-taking and mail-in kits (medical products), analyse around 150,000 samples per year and serve 19 different countries.

-As soon as your sample has been analysed, you will receive a notification via the my cerascreen®-App or your user account on our website for your test result.
-You can view your results on your smartphone, tablet, or computer and you can also print it out as well.
+As soon as your sample has been analysed, you will receive a notification via the My cerascreen® app or your user account on our website for your test results.
+You can view your results on your smartphone, tablet or computer, and you can also print them out as well.

-Learn from the laboratory analysis which possible interpretations the characteristics of the 13 analysed gene variants allow.
-Easy-to-use recommendations show you how to improve your heart health through diet and lifestyle.
+Find out from the laboratory analysis how to interpret the characteristics of the 13 analysed gene variants.
+Clear recommendations show you how to improve your heart health through diet and lifestyle.
 Comprehensive health information will explain the role of your genes in your heart and blood vessels.

 Why test heart health genes?

-No doubt you are familiar with stories about people who smoke heavily, eat unhealthy food, are not averse to alcohol, and yet live beyond 90 years.
-"Good genetics", we say - and thereby subconsciously assume that our DNA also influences our heart health.
+No doubt you are familiar with stories about people who smoke heavily, eat unhealthy food, are not averse to alcohol and yet live beyond 90 years.
+When we say ‘good genetics’, we say - and thereby subconsciously assume that our DNA also influences our heart health.

 One thing is for sure: cardiovascular diseases and their consequences, such as strokes and heart attacks, can affect anyone.
-You should not rely on possibly good genetics.
-The individual risk for certain problems with heart and blood vessels varies from one person to the next.
+You should not rely on good genetics.
+The individual risk of developing certain problems with heart and blood vessels varies from one person to the next.

 If you understand the genetic factors that are linked to cardiovascular health, you can incorporate specific measures in your daily life.
-This can involve the intake of fats, vitamins and minerals, as well as physical exercise, stress or the consumption of alcohol and nicotine.
-A DNA analysis such as the cerascreen® DNA Heart Health Test helps you to get insights into your genetics so that you can adjust your lifestyle in a targeted manner.
+This can involve the intake of fats, vitamins and minerals, as well as physical exercise, reducing stress or paying attention to alcohol and nicotine consumption.
+A DNA analysis such as the cerascreen® DNA Heart Health Test gives you insights into your genetics, so that you can adjust your lifestyle in a targeted manner.

-Important note: If the DNA analysis shows an increased risk for a disease, it does not automatically mean that you will develop it!
-These genetic predispositions are probabilities and the possibility of problems occurring.
-Moreover, the recommendations for ensuring cardiovascular health are also useful for people who do not show these manifestations.
+Please note: If the DNA analysis shows you have an increased risk of developing a disease, it does not automatically mean that you will!
+These genetic predispositions are probabilities and indicate the possibility of problems emerging.
+Moreover, the recommendations on how to ensure cardiovascular health are also useful for people who do not show these predispositions.

 Who should take the DNA Heart Health Test?

-The test is an excellent choice for all people who want to improve their heart health and who are interested in which actions and recommendations are best suited for them individually.
+The test is an excellent choice for all people who want to improve their heart health and who are interested in which actions and recommendations are best suited to them.

 In addition, there are at-risk groups for certain types of cardiovascular disease.
-Older men in particular, but also menopausal women and people with pre-existing conditions such as diabetes and severe obesity, for example, have an increased risk of elevated cholesterol levels and high blood pressure.
-You also have a higher risk if you smoke.
+Older men in particular, but also menopausal women and people with pre-existing conditions, such as diabetes and severe obesity, for example, have an increased risk of elevated cholesterol levels and high blood pressure.
+You are also at a greater risk if you smoke.